 Public Transport

-Renting an electric scooter or bike is a great way to get from one spot to the other.
-Be aware though that – at the end of your ride – you have to stall the bike/scooter at another station of the same company.
+• You have to be aware though that generally – at the end of your ride – you have to stall the bike at one of the service stations of the same company & hire another bike the next day.

 Use a Taxi